South Asia Buddhist Association

 - The first branch houses the primary education for both boys and girls from the age of 6-12.
-This branch will open in Kalimpong in October 2017 with the first class of students.
+This branch opened in Kalimpong in October 2017 with the first class of students.
 KCE will provide the national Indian curriculum to educate local children, as well as those from Bhutan, Nepal, Sikkim and beyond.
 This national curriculum will be combined with alternative Western pedagogical methods.
 In addition, students study traditional Buddhist Dharma, and learn what it means to be a part of the sangha.

 - There will be a branch for boys in secondary education (grade 7-12).